wmayner/pyphi/docs/examples/emergence.rst

     >>> import pyphi
     >>> network = pyphi.examples.blackbox_network()

-We consider the state where all nodes are off:
+We consider the state where all nodes are OFF:

     >>> state = (0, 0, 0, 0, 0, 0)
     >>> all_nodes = (0, 1, 2, 3, 4, 5)